CHEMICAL / HAZARDOUS MATERIAL SAFETY

 WSU Vancouver contracts with an external vendor for dangerous waste pickup services.
 Additional requirements apply to the preparation of dangerous wastes for pickup and transfer out of WSU Vancouver satellite accumulation areas.
 For information regarding pickup preparation requirements, contact the WSU Vancouver EH&S office; telephone 360-546-9706.

-For further information, refer to Appendix N of the WSU Vancouver Accident Prevention Program, which is available at:
+For further information, refer to Appendix N of the WSU Vancouver Accident Prevention Program.

 Centralized Waste Accumulation